• Skip to primary navigation

 When Cookies Are Greasy

-Greasy cookies are what happens when fat outruns structure, not just in spread but in mouthfeel.
-Instead of being absorbed into a network of starch and protein, the fat pools and separates.
+Greasy cookies are what I get when the fat completely outruns the structure-not just in how much they spread, but in how they feel when you bite into them.
+Instead of the butter being absorbed into a network of starch and protein, it pools, separates, and leaves that slick, heavy mouthfeel that nobody is excited about.

 Likely science-backed causes